Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/pipeline.md

     string model_path = ResourcePath + "models/mobilenet_v1_1.0_224_quant.tflite";
     ```

-2. You can construct a pipeline with the description string, including the neural network framework and a model file:
+2. You can construct a Pipeline with the description string, including the neural network framework and a model file:

     ```csharp
     /* Create Pipeline instance with the pipeline description. */